 “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogues that bind to specific opioid receptors.
-Opioids, which are potent analgesics with a limited role in management of cough and diarrhea, are also common drugs of abuse because of their wide availability and euphoriant properties; see also Opioid Analgesics and Opioid Use Disorder and Rehabilitation.
+Opioids, which are potent analgesics with a limited role in management of cough and diarrhea, are also common drugs of abuse because of their wide availability and euphoriant properties; see also Opioid Analgesics Opioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more and Opioid Use Disorder and Rehabilitation Opioid Use Disorder and Rehabilitation “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogues that bind to specific opioid receptors.
+Opioids... read more .

 There are 3 main opioid receptors: delta, kappa, and mu.
-They occur throughout the CNS but particularly in areas and tracts associated with pain perception.
-Receptors are also located in some sensory nerves, on mast cells, and in some cells of the GI tract.
+They occur throughout the central nervous system but particularly in areas and tracts associated with pain perception.
+Receptors are also located in some sensory nerves, on mast cells, and in some cells of the gastrointestinal tract.

 Opioid receptors are stimulated by endogenous endorphins, which generally produce analgesia and a sense of well-being.
 Opioids are used therapeutically, primarily as analgesics.
 Opioids vary in their receptor activity, and some (eg, buprenorphine) have combined agonist and antagonist actions.
 Compounds with pure antagonist activity (eg, naloxone, naltrexone) are available.

-A minor opioid withdrawal syndrome may occur after only several days’ use.
+A minor opioid withdrawal syndrome Withdrawal Opioids are euphoriants that, in high doses, cause sedation and respiratory depression.
+Respiratory depression can be managed with specific antidotes (eg, naloxone) or with endotracheal intubation... read more may occur after only several days’ use.
 Severity of the syndrome increases with the size of the opioid dose and the duration of dependence.

 Long-term effects of the opioids themselves are minimal; even decades of methadone use appear to be well tolerated physiologically, although some long-term opioid users experience chronic constipation, excessive sweating, peripheral edema, drowsiness, and decreased libido.
-However, many long-term users who inject opioids have adverse effects from contaminants (eg, talc) and adulterants (eg, nonprescription stimulant drugs) and cardiac, pulmonary, and hepatic damage due to infections such as HIV infection and hepatitis B or C, which are spread by needle sharing and nonsterile injection techniques (see Injection Drug Use).
+However, many long-term users who inject opioids have adverse effects from contaminants (eg, talc) and adulterants (eg, nonprescription stimulant drugs) and cardiac, pulmonary, and hepatic damage due to infections such as HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
+A nonspecific viral prodrome is followed... read more B or C, which are spread by needle sharing and nonsterile injection techniques (see Injection Drug Use Injection Drug Use A number of drugs of abuse are given by injection to achieve a more rapid or potent effect or both.
+Drugs are typically injected IV but may be injected subcutaneously, IM, or even sublingually... read more ).

 The main toxic effect is decreased respiratory rate and depth, which can progress to apnea.
 Other complications (eg, pulmonary edema, which usually develops within minutes to a few hours after opioid overdose) and death result primarily from hypoxia.
 Pupils are miotic.
 Delirium, hypotension, bradycardia, decreased body temperature, and urinary retention may also occur.

-Normeperidine, a metabolite of meperidine, accumulates with repeated use (including therapeutic); it stimulates the CNS and may cause seizure activity.
+Normeperidine, a metabolite of meperidine, accumulates with repeated use (including therapeutic); it stimulates the central nervous system and may cause seizure activity.

-Serotonin syndrome occasionally occurs when fentanyl, meperidine, tramadol, or oxycodone is taken concomitantly with other drugs that have serotonergic effects (eg, SSRIs, MAOIs).
-This syndrome consists of one or more of the following:
+Serotonin syndrome Serotonin Syndrome Serotonin syndrome is a potentially life-threatening condition resulting from increased central nervous system serotonergic activity that is usually drug related.
+Symptoms may include mental... read more occasionally occurs when fentanyl, meperidine, tramadol, methadone, codeine, or oxycodone is taken concomitantly with other drugs that have serotonergic effects (eg, selective serotonin reuptake inhibitors, monoamine oxidase inhibitors).
+Serotonin syndrome consists of one or more of the following:

-The opioid withdrawal syndrome usually includes symptoms and signs of CNS hyperactivity.
+The opioid withdrawal syndrome usually includes symptoms and signs of central nervous system hyperactivity.
 Onset and duration of the syndrome depend on the specific drug and its half-life.
-Symptoms may appear as early as 4 h after the last dose of heroin, peak within 48 to 72 h, and subside after about a week.
-Anxiety and a craving for the drug are followed by increased resting respiratory rate (> 16 breaths/min), usually with diaphoresis, yawning, lacrimation, rhinorrhea, mydriasis, and stomach cramps.
+Symptoms may appear as early as 4 hours after the last dose of heroin, peak within 48 to 72 hours, and subside after about a week.
+Anxiety and a craving for the drug are followed by increased resting respiratory rate (> 16 breaths/minute), usually with diaphoresis, yawning, lacrimation, rhinorrhea, mydriasis, and stomach cramps.
 Later, piloerection (gooseflesh), tremors, muscle twitching, tachycardia, hypertension, fever and chills, anorexia, nausea, vomiting, and diarrhea may develop.

 Opioid withdrawal does not cause fever, seizures, or altered mental status.
 Although it may be distressingly symptomatic, opioid withdrawal is not fatal.